Managing Money Problems in Alzheimer’s Disease

 Look for signs that the person with Alzheimer’s may be a victim of financial abuse or fraud:

-- There are signatures on checks or other papers don’t look like the person’s signature.
+- There are signatures on checks or on other papers that don’t look like the person’s signature.

 - The person’s will has been changed without permission.